ArizoftGames/war-eagles-digital/Docs/WE_WorkflowV9.md

 3. **Options Menu**: v 0.1.1 upon completion

-  Divided into 4 windows, eacxh accessed by a selecting the corresponding Item in MainMenu (SplashMenu.tscn or PauseMenu.tscn):
+  Divided into 4 windows, each accessed by a selecting the corresponding Item in MainMenu.OptionsButton (SplashMenu.tscn or PauseMenu.tscn):
-	A. Video and Display: Completed.
+	 Index 0.
+Video and Display: Completed.
+(Excursus:  Implement Loading.cs as main scene to load settings in config.cfg;  Options windows will read/write to user://War Eagles/config.cfg.
+Completed.)
-	B. Audio    - Create AudioMenuPanel.cs to populate the AudioMenu branch of Options.tscn with sliders for `Master` and combined `Planes`/`Effects` volumes, interfacing with `AudioManager.cs`s bus volume (`res://Audio/WE_Bus_layout.tres`) ensure robust audio management, while a scalable design accommodates future settings.
+	 Index 1.
+Audio: Completed.
+(Excursus: implement MusicManager and EffectsManager as autoloads vis single AudioManager, and UI button clicks via ui_buttons global group.)
-	C. Controls – Create ControlsMenuPanel.cs to populate the ControlsMenu branch of Options.tscn.
+	 Index 2.
+Controls – Create ControlsMenuPanel.cs to populate the ControlsMenu branch of Options.tscn.
 This should provide a mechanism to enable X-Box controller support and a (so far) fixed input map for KBM and controller including camera controls.
-Address cost/benefit of implementing custom keybinding.
+Address cost/benefit of implementing custom keybinding.(Excursus: Implement controller detection, integration, and activation.)
-	D. Gameplay Options – Create GameplayMenuPanel.cs to populate the GameplayMenu branch of Options.tscn.
+	 Index 3.
+Gameplay Options – Create GameplayMenuPanel.cs to populate the GameplayMenu branch of Options.tscn.
 Contains buttons to set persistent gameplay and UI options per player preference;  write to and read from config.cfg reference in Loading.cs and located in user://War Eagles/.

 4. **Help System Presentation**: